 - Emergency contacts

 - Hotel information

 - Guidebooks and maps

-Some other things to keep for smooth travels:
+Some other things to keep in your carry-on bag for smooth travels:

 - Phone and charger